 3. Solder the two pieces back together.

-To increase the size of a ring, jewelers can either:
+To make a ring size larger, jewelers can either:

 1. Stretch the metal (which many do not recommend in any situation).